danielmoi/command-line-tute/commands/less.md

 ---
 ## Examples
 ```
-less README.md      View README.md, one page at a time
+less README.md                View README.md, one screen at a time

-ls | less           List directory, one page at a time
+ls | less                     List directory, one screen at a time

+less +F /var/log/mail.log     Follow mode, for log file
 ```